AudacySpace/quindar-ux/README.md

 * Docker
   * Installation: https://docs.docker.com/engine/installation/

-## Running Quindar UI on Local Developer Environment
+## Running Quindar on Local Environment

-* Clone the repositories
-* Build and Run docker container

 ### Clone the Repositories
 There are two repositories needed to deploy the Quindar project locally.